TheLe0/TheLe0/README.md

 🐷 [Bacon.Ipsum.API.Client](https://github.com/TheLe0/bacon-ipsum-api-client): Text generator for using as placeholder to front-end applications to test the responsivity

+💼 [Receitaws.API.Client](https://github.com/TheLe0/receitaws-api-client): Gives you data and information about brazilian companies and enterprises.

 ## My certifications

 🏅 AZ-900: Azure Fundamentals